 If math serves as a gatekeeper, what about students that don’t excel in the current math classroom model?
 Livers argues that every student can solve problems by using their individual strengths and funds of knowledge.

 “How do we do it better for our students?”
 Livers said.
 “If that’s looking at teacher self-efficacy, so they can have more confidence, I’m happy to do it.
-That’s going to impact student achievement which impacts everything else.”
+That’s going to affect student achievement which affects everything else.”